ing-bank/popmon/README.rst

   # to show the output of the report in a Jupyter notebook you can simply run:
   report

-  # or save the report to file and open in a browser
+  # or save the report to file
   report.to_file("monitoring_report.html")

 To specify your own binning specifications and features you want to report on, you do: